Hezkore/Ubuntu-Post-Install-Manager/readme.md

 Learning to use the **Terminal** is not required in Linux anymore.\
 But using it helps a lot, is a faster than navigating menus and enables you to do so much more *(it's also really fun!)*.\
 Some basic Terminal information:
+* *TAB*
+	* Auto complete any command, file or directory
+	* Remember to use TAB a lot to save on key presses!
 * *Ctrl + C*
 	* Cancel application/command
 * *Ctrl + Shift + C / V*